CyberVy/xfusion/README.md

 # Hello Xfusion!
-Xfusion is a Python library which specializes in assembling open-source AI models, with a particular focus on models like Stable Diffusion, Flux, and others.
+Xfusion is a Python library built on top of [Diffusers](https://github.com/huggingface/diffusers).
+It specializes in assembling open-source AI models, with a particular focus on models like Stable Diffusion, Flux, and others.

 # Features
 - Enhanced support for models from sources outside Hugging Face.
 - Simple and efficient model loading using just a model URL.
 - Extension for models.
 - Multiple GPUs support.
-- Friendly for both beginners and developers.

 # Supported Models
 - Stable Diffusion 1.5/2/3/3.5/XL